28th February 1998

 "Not today," Kingsley agreed.
 "Not even next year, but they will.
 We'll continue to clean house.
 We've got the chance to do it properly this time.
 Those marked can't hold Ministry jobs and everyone else we'll bind to an oath of loyalty like they used to do in the old days.
 We're on the cusp of a new dawn when we can push for change this time.
 Malfoy's gone, his blackmail network exposed."
 Kingsley thumped his glass down on the desk decidedly.
 "We're going to drag this place kicking and screaming out of the Dark Ages."

 "What about them?"

 "Percy, your family are loyal and have shown that blood doesn't matter.
-You're well connected through Minerva, Severus, your brothers, your contacts here at the Ministry, even Harry and Hermione would support you if you asked.
+You've got connections through Minerva, Severus, your brothers, your contacts here at the Ministry.
+Even Harry and Hermione would support you if you asked.
 Your sister helped lead the contingent of Hogwarts students which had led to a political change already.
 Don't think for a minute these things won't matter."

 "My parents are hoping I'll change my mind about Audrey, they worry about the grandchildren being squibs," Percy admitted his anger and shame at is confession colouring his voice and face.